MohammadRuhulAmin/nodejs_module_stream/README.md

 __Buffer in Node.js__
+`Buffer is a Container in Memory`.
+It is very similer to array, means a data stracture.
+Means they have index also.
 A Buffer handles the binary data.
 The http or fs module uses buffers internally for network or file operations.
 Network Request, I/O or file Reading and writting are all zeros and ones.
 Buffer helps node.js to deal with network requests. send data to other processes. for database communication, buffer plays an important role.